cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Cosmos addresses **two types of scalability**:

 * **Horizontal scalability**: Scaling by adding similar machines to the network.
 When scaling out, horizontally, the network can accept more nodes to participate in the state replication, consensus observation, and any activity that queries the state.
-* **Vertical scalability**: Scaling by improving the network's components so as to increase its computational power.
-When scaling up, vertically, the network can accept more transactions, and any activity that modifies the state.
+* **Vertical scalability**: Scaling by improving the network's components to increase its computational power.
+When scaling up, vertically, the network can accept more transactions and any activity that modifies the state.

 In a blockchain context, vertical scalability is typically achieved through the optimization of the consensus mechanism and applications running on the chain.
 On the consensus side, Cosmos achieves vertical scalability with the help of the Tendermint BFT.
 For instance, the Cosmos Hub currently conducts transactions in seven seconds.
 In a single blockchain context, the only remaining bottleneck is then the application.

-Consensus mechanism and application optimization of one's blockchain can only take one so far.
+The consensus mechanism and application optimization of one's blockchain can only take one so far.
 To overcome the limits of vertical scalability, Cosmos' multi-chain architecture allows for **one application to run in parallel** on different chains, all the while being operated by the same validator set.
 This inter-chain horizontal scalability theoretically allows for infinite vertical-like scalability.

 <HighlightBox type="info">